ambroseled/UCFK4-Pong/README.md

   as the led turning on and the losing board will display `You Lost :(`
 - The game can then be restarted by pressing the navswitch and then re-selecting a difficulty

+## Game Menu
+1. The game menu fist gives a greeting 'Welcome to pong'
+2. Then with a push of the navswitch you move on to difficulty selection
+3. Once difficulty is confirmed through a push of the navswitch the game will start

+### Game Over Menu
+1. A winning or losing message will be displayed
+2. A push of the navswitch you again will move on to difficulty selection
+3. A push of the navswitch will confirm difficulty and restart the game